transiient/departr/README.md

 ### Future Goals

-* Create a plan for monetisation, such as premium features/API
+* Create a plan for monetisation
+   * Premium features
+   * Early-access features
+   * API access
+   * Advanced notifications
 * Allow public access to API with authentication middleware
 * Cache station results for up to 30 seconds
 * Combine realtime expected times with timetabled times for future results